ipaqmaster/vfio/README.md

    Try to use a pulseaudio server on the host for guest audio, will also try to automatically start it.

+`-cmdline/-append & /-initrd/-initramfs & /-kernel/0k`

+Optionally pass a kernel file either self compiled or straight out of /boot to tinker with.
+Pass useful arguments to it with -cmdline such as console=ttyS0 and root=/dev/vda1. -initrd typically only required if kernel image built without relevant drivers or if there's licensing issues.

 `-quiet/-q/-silence/-s`

    Try to be quiet, only printing any errors we run into.
 Useful after your 1320th run.